Welcome

 Thank you for visiting our online exhibition.

-Our vision for the site is to deliver a sustainable development which would integrate well with the existing community and provide new facilities and amenities for its neighbours as well as new residents.
 At the heart of the proposal is a need to reflect and respect the wider East Devon National Landscape within which the site sits, while embracing new technologies in areas such as energy efficiency and carbon reduction.

 East Devon District Council Local Plan